nardove/airflow_etl_basics/README.md

 2. PythonOperator creates a DataFrame and stores it in a local MySQL database

-3.BashOperator just echoes a completion notification
+3. BashOperator just echoes a completion notification

 Scratching the surface of this workflow, so much to learn.